chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        same
      * ``gnu`` otherwise.

+   In cases where the LLVM code generation strategy is the default, setting ``CHPL_TARGET_COMPILER`` to something other than ``llvm`` will request that the C backend be used with that compiler.
+For example, to select the C backend with the PrgEnv-gnu compiler, set ``CHPL_TARGET_COMPILER=cray-prgenv-gnu``.

    It is sometimes important to be able to provide a particular command to run for C or C++ compilation.
 In that event, you can set ``CC`` to the command to run for C compilation and ``CXX`` to the command to run